EspressoSystems/espresso-sequencer/example-l2/README.md

 2. Start the demo: `just rollup-demo`
 3. Stop the demo: `just rollup-demo-down`

+> :warning: We have not yet published ARM-based images, so the Docker demo cannot run on an M1 Mac.

 ### Natively

 1. Build all executables: `cargo build --release`